zalopay-oss/zpd/README.md

 ## Test

-Must run ZPD service as the section above, then run tests of the APIs:
+Must run ZPD as the section above, then run tests of the APIs:

 ```sh
 # go to cmd/client